ChrisQlasty/Monte-Carlo-pinhole/README.md

 * _Angular_, which has two explicit parameters:
   * <b>R</b> (radius - distance from the center of a pinhole and centers of photodiodes).
   * <b>n</b> - number of photodiodes
- Based upon the <b>n</b> the angle between adjacent photodiodes is calculated (360/n) and is displayed in the GUI of an app.
+ Based upon the <b>n</b> angle between adjacent photodiodes is calculated (360°/n) and is displayed in the GUI of an app.
 * _Grid_, which has three explicit parameters:
   * <b>rows</b> - number of rows
   * <b>cols</b> - number of columns